wp-plugins/woocommerce-autocomplete-order/readme.txt

 == Frequently asked questions ==

 = Is there anything I can configure? =

 Just not yet...

 == Changelog ==

+= v0.1.1 =
+* Added links to support and the official page.

 = v0.1 =
 * First release.

 == Upgrade notice ==

+Nothing you should worry about! ;)